avanwouwe/citadel-browser-agent/doc/browser.md

 ## macOS
 On macOS the plugin can be force-installed on all endpoints, by configuration profiles using your MDM.
 This works for Chrome, Firefox, Edge and Brave.
-Unfortunately Opera does not support automated installation and the plugin has to be manually installed.
+Unfortunately Opera does not support automated installation and the plugin has to be manually installed, using the [Opera Addons site](https://addons.opera.com/fr/extensions/details/citadel-browser-agent/).

 You can use this profile for the following browsers:
 * Chrome : `com.google.Chrome`